 The recently released Game Manual describes various activities and ways to earn one’s keep in the SAGE.
 However, the game does not yet enable the full economic gameplay loop that Aephia was modeled on top of.
 Similarly, it’s not yet clear if opting out of PvP combat is a sustainable choice, nor is it clear if this compromises the gameplay of others.

 There are still many questions, but it is also important to do a pulse check on where our members stand.
-For that reason, we will dedicate a few meetings to understand better your thoughts regarding SAGE gameplay.
+Therefore, we will dedicate a few meetings to better understand your thoughts regarding SAGE gameplay.
 These meetings will likely happen when we can answer the aforementioned questions, which might not happen before the game is live on Solana’s devnet.

 The Road to Decentralization